Tour of Flanders (men's race)

 Today it is one of the five monuments of cycling, together with Milan–San Remo, Paris–Roubaix, Liège–Bastogne–Liège and the Giro di Lombardia.
 It is one of the two major Cobbled classics, anticipating Paris–Roubaix, which is on the calendar one week after the Tour of Flanders.
 The event had its only interruptions during World War I and has been organized without hiatus since 1919, the longest uninterrupted streak of any cycling classic.

-Six men hold the record of most victories, making the Tour of Flanders unique among the major classics.
-Belgians Achiel Buysse, Eric Leman, Johan Museeuw and Tom Boonen, Italian Fiorenzo Magni and Swiss Fabian Cancellara each have three victories.
+Seven men hold the record of most victories, making the Tour of Flanders unique among the major classics.
+Belgians Achiel Buysse, Eric Leman, Johan Museeuw, and Tom Boonen, Italian Fiorenzo Magni, Dutch Mathieu van der Poel and Swiss Fabian Cancellara each have three victories.

-Since 2004, a women's race, the Tour of Flanders for Women, is organized annually on the same day as the men's but on a shorter distance.
+Since 2004, a women's race has been organized on the same day as the men's over a shorter distance.
+Since 2021, the women's race shares the Tour of Flanders name with the men's race.
+To distinguish between them, they are now categorised as the 'Elite Men' and 'Elite Women' editions.

 Creation

 The Ronde as a regional symbol

 The Tour of Flanders was conceived in 1913 by Léon van den Haute, co-founder of the sports newspaper Sportwereld.
 In the era it was customary for publishers of newspapers and magazines to organise cycling races as a means of promoting circulation.

 By the beginning of the 20th century, cycling was in a poor state in Belgium.
 Velodromes were closing and national championships on the road or track were no longer organised.
 The one major Belgian race, Liège–Bastogne–Liège, was in the French-speaking South.
 As the gloom increased, Odile Defraye became the first Belgian winner of the Tour de France in 1912.
 He was a 20-year-old Fleming and, although he rode for Alcyon, a French team, he symbolized a potential rise for Belgian cycling.
 Defraye's victory inspired August De Maeght, mayor of Halle and director of the press group Société Belge d'Imprimerie, to publish a Dutch-language sports magazine called Sportwereld.

-Sportwerelds most prominent cycling writer was Karel Van Wijnendaele,Karel Wijnendaele.be a young sports journalist and passionate cycling fan who had tried cycle-racing himself.
+Sportwerelds most prominent cycling writer was Karel Van Wijnendaele, a young sports journalist and passionate cycling fan who had tried cycle-racing himself.
 The first issue appeared in time for the Championship of Flanders on 12 September 1912.
 Van Wijnendaele became the editor of Sportwereld on 1 January 1913.